 (4) If the Valuer-General receives, before the commencement day, a notice in accordance with the VL Act section 35(1) (as in force when the notice was received by the Valuer-General) but does not before the commencement day refer a decision referred to in the notice to a Land Valuation Tribunal as an appeal, on and after the commencement day the Valuer-General must refer the decision to the State Administrative Tribunal for a review as if the notice were a notice served on the Valuer-General under the VL Act section 35(1).

 ”.

-11 On the date as at which this compilation was prepared, the Petroleum Amendment Act 2007 s.
-107 had not come into operation.
-It reads as follows:

-“

-107. Valuation of Land Act 1978 amended

-(1) The amendments in this section are to the Valuation of Land Act 1978.

-(2) Section 4(1) is amended in the definition of “unimproved value” as follows:

-(a) in paragraph (b)(ii)(III) —

-(i) by deleting “is held under the Petroleum Act 1967” and inserting instead —

-“

-or geothermal production licence is held under the Petroleum and Geothermal Energy Resources Act 1967

-”;

-(ii) by deleting “the petroleum production” and inserting instead —

-“ the relevant ”;

-(b) in paragraph (b)(ii)(IV), by deleting “Petroleum Act 1967” and inserting instead —

-“

-Petroleum and Geothermal Energy Resources Act 1967

-”.

-”.